kahunacohen/real-world-fp/README.md

 Let's code-review this approach.
 A few observations:

 * The `write` methods perform side effects, namely reading and writing data from the file-system.
-The methods are *impure*, meaning the outputs of the `write` methods depend on state apart from their local state, and their output is not guarenteed to be the same given the same input:
+The methods are *impure*, meaning the outputs of the `write` methods depend on state apart from their local scope, and their output is not guarenteed to be the same given the same input:
   * What if the file at inPath` doesn't exist?
   * What if the file at `inPath` doesn't have read permissions?
   * What if the caller doesn't have write permissions for `outPath`?